brightly-salty/qbcanon/literature/european.md

 - then everything bad happens to Candide and he still believes
 - eventually learns after finding El Dorado that he should just "mind his garden" and let the world worry about itself

+#### Emile Zola

+The Dram Shop

+Earth

+J'accuse

+- open letter to French President in Aurore denouncing Dreyfus affair, who was pardoned by the Cour de Cassation when Major Esterhazy was found guilty

+Les Rougon-Macquart

+- 20 novels about Rogon-Macquart family in Second Empire
+- includes Nana [Gervaise's daughter Nana becomes prostitute], Germinal [coal workers Etienne Lantier and the Meheu family strike in 1884], L'Assommoir, and La Terre

 ### Germany

+#### Unknown

+Lay of Hildebrand epic

+- Hildebrand, follower of Theodoric the Great, tries to stop combat with son Hadubrand

+King Rother epic

+Gudrun

+- Hetel courts Irish King Hagen's daughter Hilde

+The Nibelungenlied

+- Hagen tells Burgundian kings about Siegfried, who helps Gunther court Iceland Queen Brunhild in exchange for marrying his sister Kriemhild

 #### Bertolt Brecht